numerica-ideas/community/README.md

 Does this speak to you?
 If **YES**, feel free to [Join our Discord Server](https://discord.gg/UTP7Davtvg) to stay in touch with the community and be part of independently organized events.

 ## Social Media
-Present on social media with the following accounts.
+Present on social media with the following accounts:
 - [Twitter](https://twitter.com/numericaideas)
 - [LinkedIn](https://www.linkedin.com/company/numericaideas)
 - [Facebook](https://facebook.com/numericaideas)